vxgmichel/pyweek-dojo/README.md

 ## Gameplay

+ - Since it's a versus fighting game, you need to be two players.
+ - The characters can't walk, run or hit.
+Only jump.
+ - If they touch a wall or the ceiling, they'll automatically grab it.
-In a given position, 4 types of move are available:
+ - In a given position, 4 directions are available:
     - Jump at 0 degree
     - Jump at - 45 degrees
     - Jump at + 45 degrees
- - Let yourself down
+    - Or let yourself down

-Also note:
- - Jump can be loaded by keeping the jump button pressed
+ - It is possible to jump higher by keeping the jump button pressed.
- - A player is considered KO he's hit by the legs of the attacking player.
+ - A player is considered KO when he's hit by the legs of the attacking player.
  - When players jump onto each other, they bounce.
+ - To start a new match, reset by pressing "R".
+ - Counters on the wall keep track of the score.
+ - Controllers are supported (reset to detect new controllers).

 ## Controls